FileEye/MediaProbe/test/README.md

-# README file for ImageInfo Test Suite
+# README file for ImageProbe Test Suite

 The tests run automatically on each commit on TravisCI.
 Status for the master branch is:

 @todo

-## ImageInfo Test Suite
+## ImageProbe Test Suite

-This directory holds the PHPUnit test suite for ImageInfo.
-The test suite consists of a number of core tests which exercise the basic functionality of ImageInfo.
+This directory holds the PHPUnit test suite for ImageProbe.
+The test suite consists of a number of core tests which exercise the basic functionality of ImageProbe.

 In addition to the core tests, one can download a set of image tests.
-These consist of example images taken from as many different camera models as possible together with a test case that will ensure that ImageInfo can read the data in the image, and that it keeps interpreting the data in the same way.
-This ensures stability in the development process by making sure that ImageInfo keeps reading images in the same way.
+These consist of example images taken from as many different camera models as possible together with a test case that will ensure that ImageProbe can read the data in the image, and that it keeps interpreting the data in the same way.
+This ensures stability in the development process by making sure that ImageProbe keeps reading images in the same way.

 ## Running the Test Suite